ar1701/Demo-102/README.md

 # College
-Cochin University of Science and Technology
+Cochin University of Science and Technology.